oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 [To do]

 Next, create a stack based on a source code control system.
-In the **Create Stack** page:
+Using OCI Console, in the **Create Stack** page:
 1. Select **Source Code Control System** option as the origin of the Terraform configuration.
 2. In the **Stack Configuration** area, select the configured GitLab repository details:
 	- The configured GitLab provider